seekrcentral/seekrflow/docs/tutorials.rst

 Step 3.2: Prepare the Configuration JSON Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A couple of example configuration files are provided in the directory, named ```seekrflow_delta.json```
+An example configuration file is provided in the directory, named ```seekrflow_remote.json``` .
-and ``seekrflow_anvil.json``.
-If one opens these files, one will see a large section filled out
+If one opens this file, one will see a large section filled out
 titled *run_settings*.
-This section contains *Parsl* and *Globus* settings, which are used to
+This section contains settings, which are used to
-transfer files to and from the remote system, as well as to submit jobs to the remote system.
+transfer files to and from the remote system, as well as to submit jobs to the remote system, either 'delta' or 'anvil'.
 One
 will need to configure these settings to their own system - they will be different for everyone, and
 it's impossible for me to anticipate the changes you will make, so you will need to be proactive and
 resourceful in order to get this tutorial completed.
 Yet, if you can complete this tutorial, you